Multi-Selector

 </multi-selector>

-Control & navigation
+Controls & navigation

-• Close the component with esc.
+• Close the dropdown with Esc

 <!-- html -->